verena-yacoub/SDCND-P2/README.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+In the following figure the 6 features extracted from the first convolutional layer is displayed We can see that each feature map is performing different feature extracting approach.
+For example, regarding the first layer displayed here, we can tell that the layer is performing blurring and edge detection from different angles
+![alt text][image6]